 Increased audience engagement is not only one of the best ways to gain viewers for local government events.
 It’s also one of the best live streaming practices in general.
 There are many creative ways to implement this type of engagement.
 A Q & A segment (question and answers) at the end of your live broadcast, for example, is one effective way to interact directly with your viewers.

 Additionally, the combination of a chat box during the event and a post-event Q & A section packs a great one-two punch.
 If you have another person or two available, they can review the chat box in real-time during the event on an iPad or a wifi-connected device.
 That way, they can ascertain which questions are most relevant to viewer interests.
-This cuts down on unnecessary topics or questions after the event and helps to focus the interaction.
+This cuts down on unnecessary topics or questions after the event and helps to focus on the interaction.
 The more useful the information you discuss, the more engaged your viewers will be!

 Now, wouldn’t it be ideal if your audience could participate in the event while you compile data to improve future live streams?
 You’re in luck!
 There is a way to do both at once.
 For example, surveys and polls can be important tools in gathering information about your viewers and keep them engaged.
 You can track demographics and other key viewer information by offering live polls.
 You can even display the results live during the event.

 Finally, administering surveys after your live stream can remind your viewers about the event and prime them for the next one.
 It also helps you to improve and get real feedback on how to broadcast live streaming content more successfully.
-SurveyMonkey, for example, let you create and send out surveys for free.
+SurveyMonkey, for example, lets you create and send out surveys for free.

 While steps one through four are key, don’t forget to engage your viewers before the event goes live.
 The last thing you want is for viewers to join the event 10, 15, or 20 minutes early to see only a blank screen with no indication that the live stream will happen.